 Underinsurance is more common among people trying to reduce the cost of their premiums.
 While this can lower your overhead costs, it opens you up to a significantly higher financial burden when you claim.

-Insurance is meant to significantly mitigate or eliminate the financial costs to you when a claim occurs and being underinsured means that your insurance policy may no longer be effective in doing so.
+Insurance helps to significantly mitigate or eliminate the financial costs to you when a claim occurs and not enough insurance means that your insurance policy may no longer be effective in doing so.

 The risks of underinsurance